Home

 pip3 install lightly

-We strongly recommend that you install Lightly in a dedicated virtualenv, to avoid conflicting with your system packages.
+We strongly recommend installing Lightly in a dedicated virtualenv to avoid conflicts with your system packages.

 Lightly in Action